Home

 The same Students after Skiing... don't give up!!!

-One day when I was out with my friends, English tourists, a couple from Cape Town, South Africa, spoke to me and pointed to our beautiful Romsdal mountains.
+One day when I was outside playing with my friends, English tourists, a couple from Cape Town, South Africa, spoke to me and pointed to our tall, beautiful blue mountain peaks.

-I was pretty sure they were speaking English and I tried to communicate with them, I struggled, waved my arms and tried to make my Norwegian words sound English.
+I was pretty sure they were speaking English and I tried to communicate with them, but all I did was a struggle, waving my arms, and trying to make my Norwegian words sound English.
+Must have been very funny.

-Well, I made new friends, but we really didn’t understand each other.
-I gave them my address and they began sending letters to me.
-Dad helped me write letters to them in the beginning.
+I made new friends, but communicating was difficult.
+I gave them my address and they began sending letters to me when they returned to Cape Town.
+Dad helped me reply to them in the beginning, but after a while, I could write English myself.

-I quickly realized that if I wasgoing to correspond with my new friends I had to learn English.
-Dad gave me a book on learning English and I was hooked.
+I quickly realized that in order to correspond with my new friends I had to learn English.
+Dad gave me a book on learning English and I were hooked.

-books-apple I learned a lot of English on my own.
-When English became part of my curriculum in school - it was a breeze.
+books-apple Because I had studied English on my own, English was a breeze when it became part of my curriculum in school.

 I discovered early, if you want to learn something, you will.